a11yproject/a11yproject.com/src/posts/2020-09-29-introducing-WAI.md

   - background
 ---

 The advent of the web brought infinite possibilities.
 It changed the way we learn, work and socialize because we were no longer limited by borders; real or imagined.
 However there was a problem: Lack of standard guidelines and proper structure.
-Due to the lack of standard guidelines and the divergence of individual initiatives that provided no real solution to people, the **Web Accessibility Initiative**(WAI) was created.
+Due to the divergence of individual initiatives the [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/) was created.

 ## Introduction